Road Transport (Working Time) Regulations

 The Road Transport (Working Time) Regulations should be viewed in conjunction with the present EU Drivers’ Hours Rules (EC561/2006 – introduced on 11th April 2007) and limit the amount of time worked rather than just the amount of time spent driving.
 Under RT(WT)R you must not work more than:

-- An average of 48 hours per week over a reference period (see section 8, on page 27)
+- An average of 48 hours per week over a reference period (see section 8)

 - 60 hours in any single week

-- 10 hours in any 24-hour period, if you are working at night, unless a ‘relevant agreement’ exists between you and your employer (see section 9 on page 27)
+- 10 hours in any 24-hour period, if you are working at night, unless a ‘relevant agreement’ exists between you and your employer (see section 9)

 - Who is affected by the Road Transport (Working Time)